CASPA · PA (physician assistant) applications

 - AMA — Augmented Intelligence in Medicine

 The AMA's deliberate “augmented, not artificial” framing — AI as an assistive tool that enhances rather than replaces clinical judgment.
-It maps directly to the prompt's “use these tools thoughtfully” and grounds our Clinical Judgment axis.
+It maps directly to the prompt's “use these tools thoughtfully” and grounds our Thoughtful Clinical Judgment axis.

 - AAMC — Principles for the Responsible Use of AI in Medical Education